-Campus Cruiser (new): A new fixed route circulates through the heart of campus with weekday service to major academic facilities.
-Buses run every six minutes from 7:30 a.m. until 5:30 p.m., Monday through Friday.
+Campus Cruiser: A fixed route circulates through the heart of campus with weekday service to major academic facilities.
+Buses run every eight minutes from 7:30 a.m. until 6 p.m., Monday through Friday.

-Sparty East & Sparty West (formerly Night Line): Two fixed routes, each serving the designated side of campus, operate weekday evenings from 7 p.m. until 2 a.m. and weekends from 9 a.m. until 2 a.m.
+Sparty East & Sparty West: Two fixed routes operate weekday evenings from 7 p.m. until 2 a.m. and weekends from 9 a.m. until 2 a.m.
 Each route serves the residence halls, as well as major campus facilities, located on the respective side of campus (east or west).
 Sparty West also serves Spartan Village and Cherry Lane Apartments.
 Both routes serve West Circle halls.

 Green & White Lines: Two fixed routes offer evening and weekend service by small buses.
-Green Line serves the east side of campus, including commuter Lot #89 and Lot # 91.
-White Line serves the west side of campus, including Lot #83 and Commuter Lot #89.
+Green Line serves the east side of campus, including commuter Lot #89 and Lot #91.
+White Line serves the west side of campus, including Lot #83, Commuter Lot #89, and University Village upon request at 432-8888.
 Hours are 7 p.m. to 2 a.m. on weeknights and 9 a.m. to 2 a.m. on weekends.